kardianos/vendor-spec/README.md

 VersionTime = "2015-04-07T09:07:157Z-07:00"
 ```

+* Should the VersionTime field be present?
+It isn't needed for any mechanical
+    process, but a maintainer 5 years later may find it useful to pin-point
+    what time period that code was from.

+* Is it practical to support vendoring std library packages?
+Sometimes done
+    to work around a bug or limitation in the currently released std package.
+    Examples include forking crypto/tls to connect to azure, dwarf for debugging,
+    crypto/tls to test for the heart bleed attack.

 ### A Rational for Package Copying and Import Path Re-writing
 It is a desired trait to build code after fetching or updating the source
 without an additional command.
 It has been observed that for non-trivial